SKundu312/SKundu312/README.md

 - 📝 I write articles on [medium](medium)

-- 💬 Ask me about **HTML,CSS,Javascript,MERN,Data Structures and Algorithms**
+- 💬 Ask me about **HTML, CSS, Javascript, MERN, Data Structures and Algorithms**

 - 📫 You can reach me at **kundushreya312@gmail.com**

-- ⚡About Me : **I love to learn about technology each day.Singing,writing are some of my hobbies.**
+- ⚡About Me : **I love to learn about technology each day.
+Singing, Sketching, Content writing are some of my hobbies.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">